Find Affordable College Courses

 Read More…

-With a ranking of #7, Cornish College of the Arts did quite well on this year’s best schools for visual and performing arts students.
-Cornish College of the Arts is a small private not-for-profit school located in the city of Seattle.
+Cornish College of the Arts did quite well in this year’s ranking of the best schools for visual and performing arts students.
+It came in at #7 on the list.
+Cornish College of the Arts is a fairly small private not-for-profit school located in the large city of Seattle.

 After completing their degree, visual and performing arts graduates from Cornish College of the Arts carry an average student debtload of $26,494.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $817.